meihonggao/GAE-LGA/README.md

   >Process lnc_pcg_net.txt to lnc_pcg_net.csv

 ## Results
+This directory shows the output of the model
  * 1    This directory is used to store the experimental results of the LncRNA2Target dataset.
  * 2    This directory is used to store the experimental results of the LncTarD dataset
  * 3    This directory is used to store the experimental results of the NPInter dataset